Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 To quantify the effect of pump port input noise on amplifier noise performance, we inject noise along with the coherent pump tone into the pump line and measure the output noise of the amplifier, as illustrated in Fig.~\ref{fig:noise}(a).
-The injected noise is produced by mixing an artificially generated noise, which has a flat-top power spectrum density from DC to 1~GHz, with a local oscillator near signal and pump frequency, respectively.
-In this way, we separately investigate the effects of the noise in the signal and idler frequency bands (referred to as signal-band noise, the idler frequency for a degenerate amplifier is usually close to the signal frequency) and the noise in the pump frequency band (referred to as pump-band noise) respectively.
+The injected noise is produced by mixing artificially generated noise — which has a flat-top power spectral density from DC to 1~GHz — with a local oscillator near signal and pump frequency, respectively.
+In this way, we separately investigate the effects of the noise in the signal and idler frequency bands (referred to as signal-band noise, the idler frequency for a degenerate amplifier is usually close to the signal frequency) and the noise in the pump frequency band (referred to as pump-band noise).
 The output noise power spectral density is measured at the frequency $\omega_s$ of 20~dB small-signal phase-preserving gain.
-Both input and output noise power spectral densities are calibrated into noise temperatures $T_N[\omega]$ at the device ports (Appendix A).
-We perform this experiment on the F-SPA at $\omega_s/2\pi = 5.04$~GHz and the C-SPA at $\omega_s/2\pi = 4.76$~GHz, which corresponds to the operating points with highest $P_{\mathrm{1dB}}$ for the two devices respectively.
+Both the input and output noise power spectral densities are calibrated into noise temperatures $T_N[\omega]$ at the device ports (Appendix A).
+We perform this experiment on the F-SPA at $\omega_s/2\pi = 5.04$~GHz and on the C-SPA at $\omega_s/2\pi = 4.76$~GHz, corresponding to the operating points with highest $P_{\mathrm{1dB}}$ value for each device.